shapesmusic/Shapes-Basics-Draft/notes.md

 **References**

+- for Indepsol:
+  - 2021-12-23 shape solfege experiment (each shape has diatonic names)
+  - 2011-03-03 Provisional pp. 27-31 Independent Solfege

 **Notes**

-- 35 (tensions): all tensions, no tonescape
+- 32 (tensions): all tensions, no tonescape

   - tonescapes_22 all tensions (all triple) no tonescape
 - Continue all tensions so far into the neutral tonescape.
 - Then drop the tonescape and stay oriented to the anchor.